HeyTomCat/ProgramLangs/langs/malx/spec.md

 No further system-/language-reserved external commands existent yet.
 ## Specifications of code formatting
 In any line, if theres a \, behind that \ is a comment which should be ignored by com-/transpilers or interpreter.
-Singular commands are always seperated by a ; and a new line, which helps com-/transpilers or interpreters.
+Singular commands are always seperated by a ; and a optionaly a new line, which might helps com-/transpilers or interpreters.
-The requirement of these ideas should be enforced by your com-/transpilers or interpreters to help with the upkeeping
+Additionally all numbers should be typed in hexadecimal.
+The requirement of these ideas should be enforced by your
-of a common MALX syntax to not need multiple versions.
-Your com-/transpiler or interpreter should also output a warning
+com-/transpilers or interpreters to help with the upkeeping of a common MALX syntax to not need multiple versions.
+Your
-if it is tried to set memory address #0.
-The reason for this can be read in MANAGEMENT OF EXTERNAL COMMANDS.
+com-/transpiler or interpreter should also output a warning if it is tried to set memory address #0.
+The reason for this
+can be read in MANAGEMENT OF EXTERNAL COMMANDS.
 ## Corruption detection/correction
 In the transpiled .alc format (see SPECIALTIES) there are 5 redundant bits per command.
 These can be used for error
 detection and/or minor error correction.
 The transpiled command size can be 3, 5 or 7 bytes depending on the command.